purpleidea/flabbergast/flabbergast-manual.md

       c : { spec : "c"  id : 2 }
     }

 The value of enumerations is mostly that they are cheap to compare and use in `switch` statements.
 Since none of that really translates to Flabbergast, this isn't so pressing.
-Rather than have dispatch logic, put the results in the tuples or templates.
+Rather than have dispatch logic, put the results in the frames or templates.

 ### How do I do reflection/evaluation?

 This isn't supported and isn't likely to be.

 The language is sufficiently flexible that most of the things that would need reflection can be done using features of the language.
-Since tuples can be introspected, there's no need to have Java/C#-style reflection of classes.
+Since frames can be introspected, there's no need to have Java/C#-style reflection of classes.
 Reflecting on templates is rather unhelpful since they contain the attribute expressions can't be converted into callable functions.

 Converting strings to executable code is a rather undesirable prospect.
 Again, since the language is meant to be embedded in other systems, there may be security implications to loading code from untrusted sources.